APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Introduction

-\textbf{In summary, the \textit{novel contributions} of this work are:} \begin{itemize} \item We introduce a novel penalized loss function that enhances the efficiency of our adversarial patch and expands its impact region (refer to Figure \ref{results}). \item Our devised attack methodology is generic, making it applicable to various object categories present on public roads.
-However, for proof-of-concept, we concentrate on two representative object types—cars and pedestrians—for targeting purposes. \item The noise optimization process incorporates an automated patch placement mechanism, as opposed to random placement within the scene.
-This ensures that the patch is not trained on irrelevant objects. \item Our proposed patch achieves a high mean depth estimation error exceeding $0.5$, significantly impacting nearly $99\%$ of the target region (i.e., the target object) for CNN-based MDE, and a mean depth estimation error of $0.34$ with a substantial influence on $94\%$ of the region for transformer-based MDE. \item We provide a demo video in the suplemetary material showcasing the effectiveness of our patch in hiding a target object (i.e., a car) for the transformer-based MDE MIMDepth \cite{mimdepth}. \end{itemize} An overview of our framework is depicted in Figure \ref{approach}, while a comprehensive description can be found in Section \ref{overview}.
+\textbf{To summarize, the \textit{distinctive contributions} presented in this study encompass:} \begin{itemize} \item We introduce a novel penalized loss function that enhances the efficacy of the patch and expands its impact region (refer to Figure \ref{results}). \item Our devised attack methodology is generic, making it applicable to various object categories present on public roads.
+While this paper concentrates on two representative object types—cars and pedestrians—for targeting purposes. \item The optimization process incorporates an automated patch placement mechanism, as opposed to random placement within the scene.
+This ensures that the patch is not trained on irrelevant objects. \item Our proposed patch attains a remarkable mean depth estimation error exceeding 14 meters, effectively influencing up to $99\%$ of the targeted region. \end{itemize}

+An overview of our framework is depicted in Figure \ref{approach}, while a comprehensive description can be found in Section \ref{overview}.